 Soon after the closure of the landfill, the City of Hudson began to explore the idea of a public recreation and natural area around the North Bay, an area that also includes former industrial lands and a municipal park.
 Just outside the urban core of the city, the North Bay environs add up to an expansive tract of open space and habitats.
 It holds exciting trail possibilities: a few short trails could link the City’s Charles Williams Park with a network of trails extending through the Greenport Conservation Area, all the way north to Harrier Hill Park.

 North Bay Overlook and Greenport Connector Trail Design

 The design of trails and overlooks, as well as a trailhead and parking, are nearly finalized.
 Columbia County, with a grant from the New York State Office of Parks, Recreation and Historic Preservation, commissioned design and construction documents for a trail based on the Concept Master Plan published by CLC in 2011.
 CLC participated in the design process, as a member of an advisory committee working with the Columbia County Department of Solid Waste and the City of Hudson.
 The County hired the landscape architecture firm Starr Whitehouse to design the phase one trail, and the resulting design is protective of both the sensitive environment as well as tailored to the capped landfill.

-The North Bay Recreation and Natural Area would:
+A vision for the North Bay Recreation and Natural Area

-The idea of developing the site’s potential as a community resource is not new.
+The North Bay area has been valued as a potential community resource for many years.
 The 2002 City of Hudson Comprehensive Plan called for a trail network at the North Bay, and the City’s Local Waterfront Revitalization Plan (LWRP) also endorses this vision.